Nirach-N09/Arduino-CarSensorDashboard/readme.md

 FGTTest.h sits in the Adafruit_GFX_Library/Fonts folder, although could reasonably sit in the same root - I just wanted the font more available than just this project.
 Can also be substituted for literally any other font as far as I'm aware.

+The screen is one of the cheap Banggood.com 3.5" items, ILI9341, ILI9488 appears when running some attempts to identify it via the Arduino.

 # Arduino - Car Sensor Dashboard

 This repository contains C/C++ code to read and display (via Bluetooth) car sensor values.
 The code was create to get information from: